adamnfish/quack-stanley/notes.md

 + screen to show full standings (with words)
 + Say on spectating page what the currently active role is?
   + and who has that role?
-+ use form labels (instead of just placeholders)
-  + materialize style animated to show both?

 GENERAL
 + better asset versioning (cache headers) so updates manifest?